offalynne/Input/docs/6.1/Functions-(Combo-Getters).md

 |---------------|--------|----------------------------------------------------|
 |`comboName`    |string  |Name of the combo to target                         |
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

+The units for the returned value is determined by `INPUT_TIMER_MILLISECONDS`.

 #### **Example**